utkarshbansal8989/Drowsiness_detection/README.md

 ### Execution 🐉
+Before running the program, setup the Flask.
-To run the code, type `python Drowsiness_Detection.py`
+To run the code, type `python app.py`

 ```
 python Drowsiness_Detection.py